electricimp/SX1509/README.md

 # ExpGPIO

-This is a convenience class that simplifies the configuration of a IO Expander GPIO port.
+The [ExpGPIO class](expGPIO.device.nut) is a convenience class that simplifies the configuration of a IO Expander GPIO port.
 You can use it in a similar manner to hardware.pin with two main differences:
 1. There is a new pin type: LED_OUT, for controlling LED brightness (basically PWM_OUT with "breathing")
 2. The pin events will include the pin state as the one parameter to the callback